mtgjson/mtgjson-website/docs/mtggraphql/index.md

 ---
 {
-  "title": "MTGGraphQL",
+  'title': 'MTGGraphQL',
+  'meta':
-  "meta": [
+    [
       {
-      "name": "description",
+        'name': 'description',
-      "content": "MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
-The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.", },
+        'content': 'MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
+The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.', },
       {
-      "property": "og:description",
+        'property': 'og:description',
-      "content": "MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
-The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service."
+        'content': 'MTGGraphQL is a sub-service of MTGJSON and a GraphQL API/Server built on top of the MTGJSON data sets.
+The goal being to reduce the amount of unnecessary data retrieved and empowering users to ask for exactly what they need from the GraphQL service.', },
-    },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, graphql, mtggraphql", }
+      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, graphql, mtggraphql' }, ],
-  ]
 }
 ---